Welcome to the Premier Website for Professional Business Analysis

 Contributing to the firm's expenses, however, are three depreciation items totaling $659,000.
 Were these depreciation expenses not on the statement, the firm would report a before-tax operating income of $3,396,000 and an income tax of $1,188,600.

-Calculating Tax Savings From Depreciation
+Calculating Tax Savings from Depreciation

 What is Grande's tax savings from depreciation?
 Using two income figures from above, the tax savings from depreciation are $230,000.
 That is: